garden-io/garden/CONTRIBUTING.md

 ## Changelog

-We keep a changelog under `CHANGELOG.md` that get's updated on every release.
+We keep a changelog under `CHANGELOG.md` that gets updated on every release.
 For pre-releases, we include every pre-release tag in that release cycle in the changelog.
 So if we're releasing, say, `0.12.6-3`, the changelog will include entries for `0.12.6-0`, `0.12.6-1`, `0.12.6-2`, assuming those tags exist.
 Once we make a proper release, we remove the pre-release tags so that the changelog only shows changes between `0.12.5` and `0.12.6`.
 A changelog with the pre-releases is of course always available in our Git history.